Irish Eats at Meg O’Malley’s in Melbourne, Florida

 It is only fitting that one of the anchor spots is secured by a lively Irish Pub, Meg O’Malley’s, that keeps people coming back for more.
 Step up to their Irish themed sports bar, tended by a super friendly staff, or reserve a table for some of the best eats in all of Melbourne.

-Meg O’Malley’s Cram Packed Menu
+Meg O’Malley’s Cram-Packed Menu

-For starters, my favorite dish is the cheese and ale crock; warm and bubbly Irish ale stirred with creamy cheddar and Dubliner cheeses, served with a bread basket featuring Irish brown bread as the star of the basket.
-Other great appetizers are the Ten Little Piggies (mini bangers served with relish and dijon-horseradish sauce) or if you want to try a variety of all the delicious offerings, how about Meg’s Threesome, a combination platter of sausage rolls, potato balls, and cabbage wraps.
+For starters, my favorite dish is the Cheese and Ale Crock; warm and bubbly Irish ale stirred with creamy cheddar and Dubliner cheeses.
+The melted cheese comes with a bread basket featuring Irish brown bread as the star of the basket.
+Other great appetizers are the Ten Little Piggies (mini bangers served with relish and dijon-horseradish sauce) or the Meg’s Threesome, a combination platter with sausage rolls, potato balls, and cabbage wraps.
 I love each one of the trio items.
 They are all popular choices, too.

 Food in Epic Proportions